noahseis/webrtc2sip/readme_install_walkthrough.txt

 # cp /usr/src/webrtc2sip/sounds/* /srv/www/htdocs/agc/sounds
 # cp -r /usr/src/webrtc2sip/agc/* /srv/www/htdocs/agc/

-NOT NEEDED - Make the change to the extension for web phone in the custom conf for each extension Set the url to use the web phone in system settings
+Set the url to use the web phone in system settings

 Good luck